 How long has it been since you pondered the extreme love that God has for humanity?

 In the Garden, the enemy tricked Eve into blaming God for her sin.
-Adam knew he was not supposed to eat the forbidden fruit but he loved Eve, and not wanting to be separated from her forever, partook of her sin.
-This separated them from the pleasure of God's company, and allowed strife to enter into their relationship.
+Adam knew he was not supposed to eat the forbidden fruit, but he loved Eve, and not wanting to be separated from her forever, partook of her sin; this separated them from the pleasure of God's company and allowed strife to enter into their relationship.

-Jesus came to redeem us, (buy us back) so that we could once again enjoy an intimate fellowship with Him; but the cares of this world, the worries, pride of life, and so many other things can keep us from the pleasure of His company.
+Jesus came to redeem us, (buy us back) so that we could once again enjoy an intimate fellowship with Him; but the cares of this world, the worries, the pride of life, and so many other things can keep us from the pleasure of His company.

 God longs for us to have love and order in our homes, for harmony and peace to prevail.
 The "Passion Translation" of the Bible, by Dr. Brian, Simmons puts it this way:

 “My family is a family of joy, a family of peace.
 The love of Father, Son and Spirit is to be the love in your family, even as it was in Mine.
 I come this day to remove confusion from your heart that will block My love from flowing through your life.”
 (Philippians 2:2).

 The key to intimacy with Christ is found in learning to ABIDE.
 "Let the husbandman prune you that your life may produce much fruit," (John 15:1-17).